 However, the shift to a focus on public service content as opposed to institutions may have implications beyond broadcasting.
 If, as noted above, broadcast content is increasingly consumed online, the same is true of print.
 As newspaper circulation has declined across Europe advertising revenues have also dropped.
 Newspapers have sought to compensate by increasing web traffic to their sites with a view to monetizing site visits.
 However, the internet itself constitutes dual site of competition: for readers who can access online content for "free" rather than paying for newspapers and for advertising revenues as market-specific (cars, property etc.) advertising sites draw advertisers away from print.
 This raises the difficulty for the old model of funding the fourth estate.
 The notion that press freedom (implicitly from state interference) depended on the economic stability of newspapers (in turn based on advertising revenue) has always been problematic since advertisers themselves (especially in an era of advanced / oligopoly capitalism) constitute a potentially powerful influence on editorial.
-However, even if one accepts the logic free press model political / economic model at face value, the calamitous decline in advertising revenues raises questions about its sustainability.
-In Ireland, two national Sunday papers have closed in the past three years, the largest print media group in the country, Independent News and Media, faces a mounting debt crisis and in 2013, the second largest Irish print media group, Thomas Crosbie Holdings underwent radical restructuring to avoid total bankruptcy.
+However, even if one accepts the logic free press model political / eco-1 A number of European countries including Germany, Denmark and Greece have already replaced the licence fee with a broadcasting charge nomic model at face value, the calamitous decline in which is levied on all households (regardless of whether they possess a advertising revenues raises questions about its sustainradio or television).
+Legislation is currently under consideration in Ireland to introduce a similar levy called the "Household Broadcasting Charge". ability.
+In Ireland, two national Sunday papers have 2 Article on states that closed in the past three years, the largest print media Undertakings entrusted with the operation of services of general economic group in the country, Independent News and Media, faces interest ... shall be subject to the rules contained in this treaty, in particular a mounting debt crisis and in 2013, the second largest the rules on competition Irish print media group, Thomas Crosbie Holdings un-However, Article 92 qualifies this by stating that derwent radical restructuring to avoid total bankruptcy.
+The suppliers of certain services of general interest (incl. broadcasters)